 More on a Zimbabwe Safari

 Facts and figures are not for everyone.
 So we will keep this brief and interesting, mixing up some statistics and our take on Zimbabwe.

 Zimbabwe is another landlocked south Central African country that is known for its dramatic landscape and diverse wildlife.
-A Zimbabwe safari holiday will be hugely rewarding for all ages with a relaxed atmosphere, friendly locals and passionate safari industry.
+A Zimbabwe safari holiday is absolutely the best safaris in Zimbabwe as it will be hugely rewarding for all ages with a relaxed atmosphere, friendly locals and passionate safari industry.

 What is Zimbabwe famous for?